OffchainLabs/nitro/docs/decisions/0001-avoid-primitive-constraint-types.md

-When working on the go code for BoLD, we became slightly annoyed that several places in the history package were checking the constraint that the `virtual` argumet to a function was positive.
+When working on the go code for BoLD, we became slightly annoyed that several places in the history package were checking the constraint that the `virtual` argument to a function was positive.
 One possible workaround would have been to create a constrained wrapper type around `uint64` which would only allow positive values.
 For example: